Wismen-Media-AB/albiatross-core-changelog/README.md

 Version update change notes describing new features and bugfixes for Albia Cloud.

 ## 1.0.9 - 2024-05-19
+- Bugfix - Companies can now be deleted
 - Page transition animation is removed
 - Extension menu buttons can be marked with an icon
 - See the last time a user was signed in